weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 A grouped task is a prompt that is applied to a group of objects.
 This allows you to prompt the language model with the entire set of search results, such as source documents or relevant passages.

-In the below example, we prompt the language model to write a trivia tweet based on the result.
+In this example, we prompt the language model to write a trivia tweet based on the result.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python">